 Hoot Lake Plant Retirement

 In 2012 we completed a baseload diversification study with a focus on evaluating retirement and repower options for our 1950s-era Hoot Lake Plant in Fergus Falls, Minnesota.
-The aging plant no longer is part of an economical resource plan, and we’ll retire the plant in 2021.
+The aging plant no longer is part of an economical resource plan, and we’ll retire the plant in May of 2021.
 We’re proud of Hoot Lake Plant’s legacy and the vital role it has played both in our company’s and community’s history.
+We're encouraging and assisting, when possible, the employees currently at Hoot Lake Plant to continue their career with our company.
 And we’ve been, and will continue to be, actively involved with the City of Fergus Falls to manage the impact of the planned retirement.

 The Merricourt Wind Energy Center and Astoria Station are part of our company’s plan to prepare for the retirement of Hoot Lake Plant, meet our customers’ future energy needs, and replace expiring power purchase agreements.